john9francis/radiation-modeling/time-spent-thesis.md

 - 2/16 To do:
 - 1. Now I just need to curve fit the bremsstrahlung spectrum from med linac and add that distribution to radiation shielding app.
+  2. Also add messengers to change how the energy is fired and a messenger to insert a radiation shield in the path.
+  3. Also it would be nice to only draw the trajectories that make it to the phantom (for med linac)
+  4. It would also be nice to have a distribution of how many particles per energy level. just record if the particle energy is from 0 to .1 mev or .1 to .2 mev etc. and record the number.